harvard-library/aspace-hvd-pui/README.md

  - Over-ride *public/app/views/resources/_finding_aid.html.erb* to display the EAD ID
  - Make the Aleph ID a clickable link to Hollis
  - Add configurable "Ask a Librarian/Archivist" to resource and object pages
- - Completely substitute the model, controller, and views for PDF generation
+ - Completely substitute the model, controller, and views for PDF generation with a Harvard-custom view
+ - Add CSV download functionality, with a button on the Page actions menu

 ## Changes that I want to add as pull requests to the ArchivesSpace repo: